Reviewed by: Hady Makhmalbaf Ph.D., PE, Sr. Mechanical Engineer

 What is the international plumbing code (IPC)?

-The international plumbing code (IPC) is a comprehensive set of regulations that covers all aspects of plumbing.
-The IPC is developed and published by the International Association of Plumbing and Mechanical Officials (IAPMO), and it is updated every four years.
+The international plumbing code (IPC) is a comprehensive set of regulations that covers all aspects of plumbing 3.

 The IPC is used as the basis for plumbing codes in many jurisdictions, and it is an accessible resource for plumbers.
-To learn more about the IPC and how it applies to your work as a plumber, talk to your local building code enforcement office or visit the IAPMO website.
+To learn more about the IPC and how it applies to your work as a plumber, talk to your local building code enforcement office or visit their website.

 Does plumbing require a permit?